 MGMT-7030 Strategy, Technology, and Competition I and II (Industrial Organization) 8 times

-MGMT-6730 Technological Change and International Competitiveness (Industrial Organization),
+MGMT-6730 Technological Change & International Competitiveness (Industrial Organization), 5 times

-MGMT-6400 Financial Econometrics Modeling (Applied Econometrics), 6 times
+MGMT-6400 Financial Econometrics Modeling (Applied Econometrics), 8 times, also @ BU, Quinnipiac

 MGMT-610 Business Decision Analysis (Business Statistics, Quinnipiac University), 2 times